dhruv3745/WriteAid/README.md

 We used a Flask Server with python code to create a backend processing for the images and texts.

 ## AR Technologies
+We utilized a variety of opencv filters as well as a script to locate corners.

 ## Dependencies
 Googletrans - 'pip install googletrans==4.0.0rc1'